SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 have been associated with the current location.
 It can be :ref:`configured <scolv-settings>` to show all three components.

+Phase picks are color-coded:

+* Red: automatic
+* Green: manual
+* Blue: predicted using the selected travel-time table

+Mature colors and light color indicate arrivals and unassociated picks, respectively.
+Unassociated picks can be shown/hidden using :kbd:`Ctrl`+:kbd:`5`.

 Initially the picker allows to pick the following phases:

 - P